 The shares represented by all valid proxies received by Internet, by telephone or by mail will be voted in the manner specified.
-If you fail to indicate your voting preferences, the persons named in the proxy will vote on your behalf for the election of the nominees for director listed below, for approval of the amendment to the company's certificate of incorporation to change the company's name to Ingredion Incorporated, for approval of the company's "named executive officers" and for the ratification of the appointment of our independent registered public accounting firm.
+If you fail to indicate your voting preferences, the persons named in the proxy will vote on your behalf for the election of the nominees for director listed below, for approval of the compensation of the company's "named executive officers," to hold a stockholders' vote to approve the compensation of the company's "named executive officers" every year and for the ratification of the appointment of our independent registered public accounting firm.